kingdwd/navilation/README.md

 This project has several dependencies on other libraries.
 These dependencies can be resolved using [Conan](https://www.conan.io).
 However, as not all libraries used are found in the conan repository, it is neccessary to download and install them manually into '''./lib/grampc'''.
+_this section needs more information.
+Build process needs a refinement_

 ## Requirements
 This project uses C++ v17.
 Thus, a compatible compiler is required.